Rare Collective and Vintage Pictures of:

 In reference to being kind and trying to be helpful to someone who is being stubborn Doc might take a deep breath, shake his head and mutter something like:

-"Yaa know, some days it's like trying to push a great big greased elephant, up a hill !
+"Yaa know, some days it's like trying to push a great big greased elephant, up a hill ! -Doc D.-

 or

-"It's like dragging a stubborn mule or horse to water - not lead them mind you - Drag'em!"
+"It's like dragging a stubborn mule or horse to water - not lead them mind you - Drag'em !"

 Any Days (Advice etc):